-After that accident the Jack Rabbit reopened the following year with a new train, but after the 2002 season it was shut down again.
+After that accident the Jack Rabbit reopened the following year with a new train, but after the 2002 season, it was shut down again.
 An investigation following the accident found that the roller coaster train would regularly overshoot the skid brake run.
 It is believed that pressure from the park's liability insurance company forced them to close the ride.
 After standing, but not operating for five years the roller coaster was demolished in 2007.
-It's a shame that magnetic brakes where not more prevalent at that time.
-They could've solved the issues.
+It's a shame that magnetic brakes were not more prevalent at that time.
+They could've solved the safety concerns.

 |1919||Wood||Figure 8||John A. Miller, Philadelphia Toboggan Co.|